ibmdbanalytics/ibmdbpy/blogs/use_case.md

 3. The crime data is retrieved as an `IdaGeoDataFrame` which is similar to a `pandas` data frame.
 The process of data retrieval and spatial analysis is much faster with `ibmdbpy` with the added advantage of lazy-loading.
-When compared to some well known spatial analysis libraries like `shapely` and `geopandas`, which usually need an additonal installation of GDAL and reads the data directly into memory.
+When compared to some well known spatial analysis libraries like `shapely` and `geopandas`, which usually need an additonal installation of GDAL and reads the data directly into memory from shapefiles or other spatial data formats.

 ```python
 import numpy as np